Promoting European ethical, legal, cultural and socio-economic values for AI.

-Artificial Intelligence (AI) is the field of research that deals with the study and the design of intelligent systems.
-AI has its roots in philosophy and computer science, and since its very beginning, it has addressed broad questions which span across domains such as psychology and engineering.
+AI has its roots in philosophy and computer science, and since its very beginning, it has addressed broad questions that span domains such as psychology and engineering.

 Given the versatility and interdisciplinary nature of its research questions, AI can be approached as both a science and a technology.
 With AI we can implement mechanisms that simulate the operation of the human brain.
 But AI also offers technology that accelerate the digital transformation of all aspects of our lives and is proving to be essential to the success of our digital economy in an increasingly connected world.